Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ~~~
 {: .output}

-The asterisk shows which branch is the 'current' one.
-We can show this by creating a new branch, and listing them again:
+At the moment, we only have one - `main` - and the asterisk tells us it's the one we're currently on.
+We can check this by creating a new branch using `git branch new_branch_name`, and listing them again:

 ~~~
 git branch dev